List of Indian Women's League hat-tricks

-Since the inception of the Indian women's football league competition, the Indian Women's League (IWL) in October 2016, 15 players have scored a hat-trick (3 goals or more in a single match).
-Till 6 February 2020, 32 hat-tricks were scored in the IWL.
-The first player to achieve the feat was Sasmita Malik of India who scored three times for Rising Student's Club in a 6–1 victory over Aizawl.
+Since the inception of the women's football league competition in India, the Indian Women's League (IWL) in October 2016, 32 players have scored a hat-trick (3 goals or more in a single match).
+Till 16 April 2025, 75 hat-tricks were scored in the IWL.
+The first player to achieve the feat was Sasmita Mallik of India who scored three times for Rising Students in a 6–1 victory over Aizawl.

-Bala Devi scored the most number of hat-tricks in the history of IWL.
-She achieved the feat 7 times in two seasons; 2017–18 and 2018–19.
-She is also the only player to have scored multiple hat-tricks in a single match.
-She has achieved this rare feat twice.
-She first achieved it while scoring 7 goals for Manipur Police in a 10−0 victory over SAI-STC Cuttack.
-She achieved the feat again while scoring 6 goals for Manipur Police in a 10−0 victory over Bangalore United.
+Sabitra Bhandari of Nepal scored the most number of hat-tricks as a foreigner in the history of IWL.
+She achieved the feat 10 times in three seasons.
+Bala Devi scored the most number of hat-tricks as an Indian in the history of IWL.
+She achieved the feat 10 times in five seasons.
+Bhandari, Devi and Apurna Narzary are the only players to have scored multiple hat-tricks in a single match, with Bala Devi having achieved this rare feat twice.
+She first achieved it while scoring 7 goals for Manipur Police in a 10−0 victory over SAI-STC Cuttack and then achieved the feat again while scoring 6 goals for Manipur Police in a 10−0 victory over Bangalore United.
 She scored her first three goals at the 3rd, 15th and 16th minutes of the match, thus making her the fastest hat-trick scorer of IWL.

 The first non-Indian player to have scored a hat-trick in the IWL was Fazila Ikwaput of Uganda.
-She scored the hat-trick for Gokulam Kerala in a 6–1 win against Indira Gandhi AS&E. Sabitra Bhandari of Nepal have scored 5 hat-tricks, the only non-Indian to have scored multiple hat-tricks in the IWL.
+She scored the hat-trick for Gokulam Kerala in a 6–1 win against Indira Gandhi AS&E. Sabitra Bhandari, Elshaddai Acheampong and Fazila Ikwaput are the only non-Indian players to have scored multiple hat-tricks in the IWL.
+Till date, players scored 23 hat-tricks for Gokulam Kerala, the most for a single club, where as East Bengal and Mata Rukmani conceded 6 hat-tricks each, the most by any club.